russellh76/homebridge-sonybraviaswitchestv/README.md

 NOTE: There's now a platform available for these Televisions.
 I don't yet know how well it works or how much functionality overlaps. https://www.npmjs.com/package/homebridge-sonybravia-platform

 1. I'm somewhat new to this.
 Start with a more established project if you are new to homebridge.

-2. This treats sony bravia TVs as a series of switches and bulbs.
+2. This treats sony bravia TVs as a series of SWITCHES and BULBS.
 So it's actually many accessories.
 On/off switches can just be mentioned to Siri and she'll toggle them.
 So even though it's technically "Bravia Mute On", you can just say "Bravia Mute" and she'll mute it.
 I currently have all TV devices in their own room in Homekit.
 Helps preserve my sanity.

 3. Currently supported features are: </i><br>